Agathasta/JS_mail/README.md

 What I learned:

-* Git: to branch off a part of the work, in this case the CSS.
+* Git: branch off a part of the work, in this case the CSS.
-* CSS: to implement the whole background layout on a grid.
+* CSS: implement the whole background layout on a grid.
 And make it responsive.
-* JS: to change the background of the button clicked, and reseting the background of the others.
+* JS: change the background of the button clicked and reset the background of the others.
+* Fetch data and do things with it